flowdock/api-docs/docs/How-To-Integrate.md

 <div id="/create-app"></div>
 ## Creating application in Flowdock

 The first step is to [create a new application](https://www.flowdock.com/oauth/applications/new) using your own Flowdock credentials.
-All your developer applications are listed in [Application page](https://www.flowdock.com/account/authorized_applications).
+All your developer applications are listed in [Applications page](https://www.flowdock.com/account/authorized_applications).
 The page also contains all the applications you have authorized to use your account.

 The application requires following information: